 Also, while different colors have different UV absorption qualities, it’s not always that straightforward.
 The color of a shirt is made through a variety of color dyes.
 Sometimes the dye itself can have a bigger impact on the UPF rating than the color – so it’s possible your light grey shirt has a better protection rating than your black shirt.
 However, the only true way to determine the true UPF value of a fabric is to have it lab tested.
 All sun protective clothing with a listed UPF value should have been tested and certified accordingly.

-UPF 50+ Sun Protective Clothing Provides Excellent Coverage Regardless of Color
+UPF-Rated Sun Protective Clothing Protects Regardless of Fabric Color

-In summary, while the color of a fabric certainly has an impact on the UPF rating it’s difficult to determine its true protective value without knowing it’s UPF rating.
+In summary, while the color of a fabric certainly has an impact on the UPF rating it’s difficult to determine its true protective value without knowing its UPF rating.
 While all clothing has some level of UPF, oftentimes it’s far less than needed.
-If you are trying to make sure you get proper coverage, your best bet is to simply purchase clothing that has been tested at UPF 50+.
-Regardless of the color, if your sun protective clothing has been properly tested at UPF 50 you can rest assured knowing you are well protected.
+If you are trying to make sure you get proper coverage, your best bet is to simply purchase clothing that has been tested for its UPF rating.
+Regardless of the color, if your sun protective clothing has been properly tested at UPF 30 or better, you can rest assured knowing you are well protected.